edydfang/UW-Madison-CS536/P6/README.md

-# Assambly Code Generator for the Cflat Compiler
+# Assembly Code Generator for the Cflat Compiler

 Yidong Fang

-In this project, a MIPS Assambly generator is implemented for the Cflat language.
+In this project, a MIPS assembly generator is implemented for the Cflat language.
 The final generator mainly support `int`, `bool` and `stringLit` in programs' memory.
 Also, for the control flows, it supports function call, if-else statement as well as while statement.
 Thus, in the test case a basic Fibonacci Recursive